 We will have a last chance for an early birding hour before breakfast but then we must bid a fond farewell to the Sierra de Gredos and head for the Airport in Madrid.
 During departure we can reflect on our never to be forgotten tour of the magical Extremadura.

-The cost of the tour includes: 7 nights half board accommodation, wine is included with the 5 evening meals.
+The cost of the tour includes: 7 nights half board accommodation, wine is included with 5 of the evening meals.
 (The accommodation is good quality in superb surroundings), transport throughout and the services of the guide.

 Not included in the price: Return airfare to Madrid, travel insurance, lunches, drinks and other expenses of a personal nature.
 See full booking conditions.

-Flights are best booked with budget airlines for this Tour, UK to Madrid.
-The release date for the summer 2018 timetable is usually mid-July, prices vary but on average a UK return flight will cost between £50 - £120 and sometimes quite a bit cheaper.
+Flights are great value when booked with budget airlines for this Tour, UK to Madrid.
+The release date for the summer 2018 Easyjet timetable is usually mid-Sept, prices vary but on average a UK return flight will cost between £50 - £80 and sometimes quite a bit cheaper.
 I will inform all participants well in advance of the release date of the flights, the sooner the flight is booked the cheaper the seats are!

 Tour price £950 - single supplement £150. (those willing to share a twin room please let me know).
-Please call for us for a booking form or download one from this site.
+Please contact us by e-mail for a booking form.
 A deposit of £200 will secure your place.

 This was the second week of two back-to-back trips to the same area.
 The weather was superb throughout, perhaps a little too hot at times especially down on the plains of Extremadura.
 We had a wonderful time and saw all the specialties o...View Report

 What a great start to our 7 day tour of Extremadura, the weather was superb, bright and sunny, with nice temperatures of around 25C.
 The group assembled at Madrid airport, Ken, Lilian came with me from Andalucia, I c...View Report